lemaniak/ary/README.md

 **optimizeCss** option that specifies requirejs to optimize our css files as well available options

-  -none - as you'd expect, no CSS optimization will occur -standard - tries to inline imports, removes comments and line endings -standard.keeplines - just like standard, but doesn't remove line endings -standard.keepComments - keeps comments, but removes line endings -standard.keepComments.keeplines - keeps comments and line endings
+  - none - as you'd expect, no CSS optimization will occur
+  - standard - tries to inline imports, removes comments and line endings
+  - standard.keeplines - just like standard, but doesn't remove line endings
+  - standard.keepComments - keeps comments, but removes line endings
+  - standard.keepComments.keeplines - keeps comments and line endings

 **removeCombined** avoid coping the stand-alone versions of concatenated modules to the output directory (just keep concatenated files in our output directory)